Executive Summary

 1. Technology/IP Moat -- STRONG (EML Laser Chips)

-2. Switching Costs -- MODERATE-to-STRONG
+3. Switching Costs -- MODERATE-to-STRONG

-- Qualification process with hyperscalers takes 12-18 months
+- Hyperscaler qualification process takes 12-18 months

 - Once qualified, switching costs are high (re-qualification, testing, supply chain disruption)

-- NVIDIA $2B investment + multi-billion dollar purchase commitment
+- NVIDIA $2B investment + multi-billion dollar purchase commitment (nonexclusive)

-- Nonexclusive but deeply integrated R&D collaboration
+- Deeply integrated R&D collaboration for next-gen optical interconnects

-- OCS deployed at 3 hyperscale customers in 2026
+- OCS deployed at 3 hyperscale customers

 Moat Durability Assessment